-There appears to be some basis for your view that Coca-Cola may exclude the proposal under rule 14a-8(i)(7), as relating to Coca-Cola's ordinary business operations.
-In this regard, we note that the proposal relates to compensation that may be paid to employees generally and is not limited to compensation that may be paid to senior executive officers and directors.
-Proposals that concern general employee compensation matters are generally excludable under rule 14a-8(i)(7).
-Accordingly, we will not recommend enforcement action to the Commission if Coca-Cola omits the proposal from its proxy materials in reliance on rule 14a-8(i)(7).
+There appears to be some basis for your view that Coca-Cola may exclude the proposal under rule 14a-8(e)(2) because Coca-Cola received it after the deadline for submitting proposals.
+Accordingly, we will not recommend enforcement action to the Commission if Coca-Cola omits the proposal from its proxy materials in reliance on rule 14a-8(e)(2).